How to Become a Certified Ophthalmic Assistant: The Complete 2026 Guide

 The score is not a straight percentage.
 IJCAHPO uses a scaled scoring system, so your raw number of correct answers is adjusted based on the difficulty of the specific questions on your exam form.
 In practice, the threshold is consistent with answering roughly 70–75% of questions correctly.

-How to Prepare for the COA Exam
+How to Prepare for the Certified Ophthalmic Assistant Exam

 Self-Study vs. Structured Prep Courses